pablolich/time_series_prop/code/logs.md

 10. Is how I am dealing with divergences (seting in proportions 1/n each) a good way to deal with that?

 --------------------------------------------------------------------

+#### Apr 08,2025

+I have to clean up symbolic regression to fully integrate it with current pipeline
 #### Mar 17,2025

 I have finished the basic pipeline, and orgainzed things in folders